fardinkomol/api-phone-hunter/README.md

 ﻿# Introduction
 Phone searching app which lets you find your desired mobile.
-Api has been used to fetch mobile data.
+API has been used to fetch mobile data.

 # Features
 - Search phone you want to buy
 - See mobile details

 # Live Site
-- You will find live site [here](https://fardinkomol.github.io/api-phone-hunter/index.html)
+- You will find the live site [here](https://fardinkomol.github.io/api-phone-hunter/index.html)

 # Demo